We have been fairly successful at producing our own compost in Alaska and want to share our methods and techniques.

 Composting can take some time, so it’s also advantageous to have more than one compost pile going.
 This allows you to keep the primary stages of composting separate from one another.

-The three primary stages of composting are the initial, fresh materials when they are added to the compost pile, semi-composted materials and finished compost.
+The three primary stages of composting are the fresh materials when they are added to the compost pile, semi-composted materials and finished compost.

 For us, we knew we had a fairly large amount of materials we’d be expecting to compost each year.
 We also wanted to produce a fairly large amount of compost, too.